 Whenever a patient enters the queue, the most appropriate doctors receive a text notification that there is a patient to be seen.
 If no doctor responds to this message after a period of time, the search is escalated, and more doctors are notified.
 The first doctor to respond to the message can review your chart and is then connected directly to you for an online audio-video appointment.
 From here they can assess your symptoms, write prescriptions, and order lab tests if they are deemed necessary.
 If you select for this option, a summary of the encounter will be automatically sent to your family physician once the visit has ended.

-Unfortunately, no. At this time, QDoc is only available to patients who are physically located in Manitoba at the time of their visit.
-The College of Physicians and the Manitoba government do not allow Manitoba doctors to see patients that are physically located outside of the province.
+At this time QDoc is only available to those located in Manitoba, North Western Ontario or Nunavut at the time of their visit.
+The College of Physicians and the Manitoba government do not allow Manitoba doctors to see patients that are physically located outside of those areas.
 We are actively working to expand into other provinces, so please check back with us again.

 Yes – all Canadian citizens with a valid provincial health card (excluding Quebec residents) are able to use QDoc for free.
 Quebec residents and Canadian residents who do not have a provincial health card are able to use the service but may be billed for their visit.
 International visitors to Manitoba are not currently able to use QDoc, but we are working to develop this ability.
 Please check in with us again soon.